University Laboratory School

-University Laboratory School (ULS) is a charter school in Honolulu, Hawai‘i, United States, serving grades K-12.
-Prior to 2002, the school was known as the Education Laboratory School or University High School (when referring to grades 9 through 12) when it was a part of the College of Education at the University of Hawaiʻi at Mānoa.
+University Laboratory School (ULS) is a charter school in Honolulu, Hawai‘i, United States, and it serves students from grades K-12.
+Prior to 2002, the school was known as the Education Laboratory School or University High School (for grades 9 through 12) when it was a part of the College of Education at the University of Hawaiʻi at Mānoa.

-It is not to be confused with Punahou School, which occupied some of the buildings at the university when they were displaced from their campus by the U.S. military during World War II.
+It is not to be confused with Punahou School, which occupied some of the university's buildings when the U.S. military displaced them from their campus during World War II.

 History

 The school was founded as the laboratory school to the Teacher's College at the University of Hawaiʻi and dates back to 1895 when a teacher training department was formed at Honolulu High School, located in Princess Ruth's former mansion.
 Between 1939 and 1941, an elementary school was built to give elementary and pre-school education students hands-on experience.
 A permanent building for this purpose, Castle Memorial Hall, was constructed at this time.
-It was a gift of Mary and Samuel Castle, who was one of the founders of Castle & Cooke.
+It was a gift from Mary and Samuel Castle, who was one of the founders of Castle & Cooke.

 Punahou School occupied Castle Memorial Hall and other buildings at the college during World War II (1942–1945).
 However, the college continued to operate.

-Buildings for the high school were constructed after the war with University High School Building 1 opening in 1943 and University High School Building 2 opening in 1948.
+Buildings for the high school were constructed after the war, with University High School Building 1 opening in 1943 and University High School Building 2 opening in 1948.
 University High School Building 3 opened in 1957.
-Finally, the Multipurpose Building is opened in 1963.
-In the meantime the school graduated its first high school class in 1951.
+The Multipurpose Building opened in 1963, and the school graduated its first high school class in 1951.

-In 1966, the school's focus changed to testing curriculum developed by the college for use in the Hawai'i Public School system under what is now called the Curriculum Research and Development Group (CRDG).
-Since this time, admission to the school is based on creating a cross section of the state's socio-economic groups to meet the needs of the testing of the curriculum materials.
-Over the years CRDG increased its marketing area of the materials they develop to across the United States and then internationally.
+In 1966, the school's focus changed to testing a curriculum developed by the college for use in the Hawai'i Public School system under what is now called the Curriculum Research and Development Group (CRDG).
+Since this time, admission to the school is based on creating a cross-section of the state's socio-economic groups to meet the needs of the testing of the curriculum materials.
+Over the years, CRDG increased its marketing area of the materials they develop across the United States and then internationally.

 The university stopped funding the school in 1999 due to major budget cuts from the state of Hawai'i in the university's budget.
 Alumni and friends raised enough money to cover the loss of revenue for two years.

-In 2001, University Laboratory School became the charter school, Education Laboratory School.
-The Hawai'i State Department of Education now contracts the CRDG to run the school and the university allows the use of the facilities on campus in exchange for use to test CRDG materials.
+In 2001, the University Laboratory School became the charter school Education Laboratory School.
+The Hawai'i State Department of Education now contracts the CRDG to run the school, and the university allows the use of campus facilities in exchange for its use to test CRDG materials.